prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // Constant "commitment violation"
       error: string;

-      // offset of in the array of `kappa` commitments where the error was detected
+      // offset of in the array of `kappa` commitments where the error
+      // was detected
       offset: number;

-      // index of in the with respect to the melted coin where the error was detected
+      // index of in the with respect to the new coin where the error was
+      // detected, or 2^32-1 if the error is not dependnet on an offeset
+      // related to the new coins.
       index: number;

       // name of the entity that failed the check (i.e. "transfer key")
       object: string;

       // Information about each melted coin
-      oldcoin_infos: OldCoinInfo[];
+      refresh_melt_info: OldCoinInfo;

       // array with RSA denomination public keys of the coins the original
       // refresh request asked to be exchangeed
       newcoins_infos: RsaPublicKey[];

-      // 2D array with `kappa` entries in the first dimension and the same
+      // array with `kappa` entries containing as elements
-      // length as the `oldcoin_infos` in the 2nd dimension containing as elements
       // objects with the linkage information
-      link_infos: LinkInfo[][];
+      link_infos: LinkInfo[];

       // 2D array with `kappa` entries in the first dimension and the same
       // length as `newcoin_infos` in the 2nd dimension containing as elements